cherryisaac/Snake-Game/README.md

 (Enter key = Retry button, Shift key = Main Menu button)
 - Settings menu allows the player to change the snake's color, snake's speed, grid color, bg color, toggle music, choose difficulty
+- Pressing the shift key in the main menu allows the player to view the high score and the difficulty each player was playing on when they got those scores

 Bugs:
 - If the retry & main menu buttons are both clicked within seconds of each other than the buttons will disappear leaving